JessieGeorge/HW2_George/src/readme.txt

 For the conversion between chrominance 444 and 420 functions, I averaged 4 neighboring pixels in the subsample.
-I assigned that average to 4 neighboring pixels in the upsample.
+I assigned that average to 4 neighboring pixels in the supersample.

 For the encode/decode plane functions,
 I followed the DCT/IDCT formulae respectively,